If you are looking for ‘print on demand for fashion brands’, you’re…

 - A premium domain name is $14 a year, and sample products are $100, and you’ve got a cumulative total of $143.99.

-What would you expect drop shippers to spend their money on next?
+What would you expect drop shippers to prioritize next?

 The next point will answer this question.